deezer/MultilingualMusicGenreEmbedding/data_preparation/readme.md

-# Instructions to collect the multilingual corpus and the music genre graph from DBpedia
+# Instructions to prepare the data for learning and evaluation

 Packages required:
 ```